Easier sharing of Wagtail drafts

 Run migrations to create required database tables:

-$ manage.py migrate wagtailsharing
+$ python manage.py migrate wagtailsharing

 Replace use of Wagtail’s catch-all URL pattern: